 How Much Does Wholesale CBD Distillate Cost?

 While prices vary by vendor and location, there is one place where you can compare prices and shop for CBD distillate wholesale: Kush.com.
 At Kush.com, you can find the latest industry pricing data, as we update the average offer price, average listing price, and average offer accepted price on a monthly basis.
 We also use this data to make accurate forecasts about future prices, as well as predictions regarding material and product availability by region.
 To learn more about how we collect and analyze our data, check out this link.

-The average offer accepted price for wholesale CBD Distillate in August 2019 is $4,301.77 per kg.
+The average offer accepted price for wholesale CBD Distillate in August 2021 was near $800 per kg.

 Since wholesale pricing can change from one month to the next, you will need to consult Kush.com for the most up-to-date prices.
 The chart above illustrates the current CBD distillate price per kilo, though this price will inevitably change going forward.
 This is why we are constantly collecting data and analyzing current pricing models across the broader market.

 That said, there are a variety of factors that can affect CBD distillate wholesale prices, including, but not limited to, the following:

 - Product shortage/surplus